DengShuaiSimon/xcat-process/basic-process/The rule to apply pull request.md

-The pull request is usually for a new feature or bug fixing.
-To make the pull request easier to read for the reviewer and anyone that want to review, we agree to have a rule to follow for applying pull request:

-* For title of pull request: the purpose of the pull request

-    * Fix an issue: the title shall include the issue number, and the title of the issue
+Pull requests are used for making changes to the main xcat2/xcat-core project.

+The following rules are created to ensure that we have enough information in the pull request so that it helps reviewers understand the changes that are being proposed.

+## Title of the Pull Request

+* Fixing an issue:  The title should be a short high level snip summarizing the changes that are made

-    * For a new feature: the title may like "To support/enhance/refine xxx function/command/process"
+* For new function:  The title should describe the function that is implemented

-* For the description of the pull request

-    * For fixing an issue:

-        * Reference the original issue - the objection
+  Example: "Support/Enhance/Refine XXX Function/command/process"

+## Description of the Pull Request

+* Fixing Issues:

+    *  Add a reference to the issue:  "Resolves Issue #XXXX"

     * What is the modification, the main logic or the basic steps to fix the issue - How to

     * The original output, and the current result with fix - The result

 * For new feature:

      * What is include in this pull request - the objection

      * What does the output look like?

-* The reviewer and all shall check whether a new pull request following this rule.
+## Review of Pull Request

+* Reviewers should ensure that all the process has been followed and labels/milestones are set correctly before approving the pull request.

+* Reviewers should NOT merge pull requests if there has not been "Approved" done in the review process and at least one person must have approved it using Github Approved Process.